Venustiano Carranza Mexico City, Mexico Travel Guide

 Little local markets have daily essentials.

-Family-run, offer affordable set lunch menus.
+Family-run, have cheap set lunch menus.

 Predominantly Mexican cuisine.

-Markets are essential for fresh food.
+Marketplaces are essential for fresh food.

 Corn tortillas are naturally gluten-free, making many traditional dishes suitable.
 Always confirm no wheat flour and consider cross-contamination.

-Communicate needs clearly in Spanish.
+Communicate needs clearly in The spanish language.

 The Happycow for vegan options lists vegetarian and vegan restaurants.
 Google Translate is useful for communicating dietary restrictions on the spot.